thisismydesign/easy_logging/README.md

 - Adds logging functionality anywhere with one, short, descriptive command
 - Logger works in both class and instance methods
 - Logger is specific to class and contains class name
-- Logger is configurable to use standard streams or file
+- Logger is configurable (destination, level, formatter)

 ## Installation